Recommended Reading

 by Rachel Norman

-In this countercultural book, Rachel Norman, Authorized Language of Listening® Coach, shows you how to cultivate a life you aren’t trying to constantly escape.
+In this countercultural book, Authorized Language of Listening® Coach Rachel Norman shows you how to cultivate a life you aren’t trying to constantly escape.
+As a mom of five kids in five years, she knows!
 She teaches you how to discover and claim your own limits and boundaries and shape your daily life and values around the few things that really matter.
 If mama ain’t happy, ain’t nobody happy.
 But when mama is at peace?
-Everyone benefits.
+Everybody benefits.

 Zero to Five